snabb/tcxpgrp/README.md

 The Go package tcxpgrp implements POSIX.1 (IEEE Std 1003.1) tcgetpgrp and tcsetpgrp functions.

-There is also a function which can be used to determine if the calling process is a foreground process.
+There is also a function for determining if the calling process is a foreground process.

 This package is Linux/UNIX specific.